bolee222/hugo-bolee/content/participate/student-design-competition.md

 Accepted TEI 2022 Student Design Challenge submissions will become a physical part of an exhibition we will run at the in-person part of the TEI conference.
 We will record a video in which we go through the exhibition, overlaid with quotes and speculations by the authors so as to make the exhibition accessible to virtual attendees too.
 The purpose of this video is to trigger discussion and further design iteration.
 During the conference we will host a virtual panel session in which we give out the awards and where the authors exchange thoughts around their visions, the audience can participate to design a powerful future together.
 Accepted papers will be published in the TEI2022 proceedings, part of the ACM Digital Library.

-**Submissions will further be made accessible online** **in the form of a virtual guided tour with statements of the authors**
+Submissions will further be made accessible online in the form of a virtual guided tour with statements of the authors

-**The jury will award three prizes : best mechanical prototype, most innovative vision, and best motivated scenario.
-The jury will further prepare a Jury Statement for all accepted submissions.**
+The jury will award three prizes : **best mechanical prototype**, **most innovative vision**, and **best motivated scenario**.
+The jury will further prepare a Jury Statement for all accepted submissions.

 #### GENERAL INFORMATION